Cataract and contrast: why your eye exam might say 20/20 while you struggle to drive at night

 Driving is mostly a low-contrast, time-pressured visual task.
 A drop in contrast sensitivity is not a curiosity — it is a measurable change in the signal you rely on to steer, brake and read the road.

 The strongest evidence linking contrast sensitivity to real-world driving outcomes comes from population-level work on older drivers.
-Owsley and colleagues' 2001 study of older drivers with cataract found that reduced contrast sensitivity was associated with elevated crash risk, while standard visual acuity, on its own, was a much weaker predictor (Owsley et al., 2001).
-The follow-up work found that cataract surgery — which removes the scattering lens and replaces it with a clear intraocular implant — was associated with a meaningful reduction in subsequent motor vehicle crashes in older drivers compared with patients whose surgery was deferred (Owsley, McGwin, Sloane, Wells, Stalvey & Gauthreaux, 2002).
+Owsley and colleagues' 2001 study of older drivers with cataract found that reduced contrast sensitivity was independently associated with at-fault crash involvement, while standard visual acuity and disability glare, on their own, were not (Owsley et al., 2001).3 A separate prospective study found that cataract surgery — which removes the scattering lens and replaces it with a clear intraocular implant — was associated with roughly half the subsequent motor-vehicle crash rate in older drivers compared with those who did not have surgery (Owsley, McGwin, Sloane, Wells, Stalvey & Gauthreaux, 2002).4

-The broader work on visual attention and crashes — the Useful Field of View programme of Ball, Owsley and colleagues — comes to a similar conclusion from a different angle: older drivers with diminished visual processing (a composite that includes contrast-relevant components) were several times more likely to be involved in a crash over the following years than peers without the deficit (Ball, Owsley, Sloane, Roenker & Bruni, 1993).
+The broader work on visual attention and crashes — the Useful Field of View programme of Ball, Owsley and colleagues — points the same way from a different angle: older drivers with a substantially reduced useful field of view (a composite that includes contrast-relevant components) were about six times more likely to have a history of crash involvement than peers without the deficit, in a retrospective analysis of prior crashes (Ball, Owsley, Sloane, Roenker & Bruni, 1993).5

 There is also a normative-aging piece.
-Contrast sensitivity declines gradually with age — roughly on the order of 10% per decade after age 20 — so part of the "headlights are harsher than they used to be" feeling is normal aging compounding into the senior driving years (Owsley, Sekuler & Siemsen, 1983; Mäntyjärvi & Laitinen, 2001).
-A cataract layered on top of normal age-related decline pushes the curve down further and earlier than aging alone would.
+Contrast sensitivity declines gradually with age, with the clearest losses at the higher spatial frequencies and the decline becoming evident from around age 40 to 50 onward; age-stratified normative values show the same downward drift into the senior years (Owsley, Sekuler & Siemsen, 1983; Mäntyjärvi & Laitinen, 2001).67 So part of the "headlights are harsher than they used to be" feeling is normal aging — and a cataract layered on top of that pushes the curve down further and earlier than aging alone would.

 Two honest caveats.
 These are associations at the population level — a reduced result does not mean you, personally, will crash, and a normal one doesn't guarantee safety.
 The strongest evidence applies to clinical instruments under controlled conditions; an at-home test is noisier.
 But the direction is well-supported: if your night driving feels harder, and your contrast sensitivity is below typical for your age, those two facts are pointing at the same underlying thing.